volschin/gekko/README.md

 ## Install with docker

 Before start container set the correct IP adress and local Port.
+If you change Ip: localhost to another and start container and it be wrong IP. change manualy IP on nano /usr/src/app/web/vue/dist/UIconfig.js

 ## TODO
 - Clean dependency and somes strategies who doesnt work.